 Drawing a Conclusion

 Metal Gear Solid 3 has it all: polished gameplay that elevates the series to new level, a memorable cast of characters who have compelling arcs, an amazing presentation, and an excellent soundtrack to give it an action movie feel.
 Although this chapter didn’t move as many units as its two direct predecessors, a majority of the fans have since placed it upon a pedestal, declaring it a sacred cow.
-It absolutely deserves this pedigree, for not only does it stand as a highlight of the 2000s, but also as one of the finest games ever made.
+I don’t feel any work is truly above criticism, but there’s no denying that it stands not only as a highlight of the 2000s, but also as one of the finest games ever made.
 Owing to the fact that Metal Gear Solid 3 is set chronologically earlier than any other game in the series, it could serve as a viable introduction for newcomers.
 Furthermore, recent versions of this game include the original two MSX installments as a bonus feature, allowing you to follow the series from its humble beginnings if you so desire.
 Do whatever you can to try this game out if you haven’t already; I can say without a shadow of a doubt you’re in for a real treat.

 Final Score: 10/10